DiffeoMorph: Learning to Morph 3D Shapes Using Differentiable Agent-Based Simulations: Implicit differentiation of alignment optimization

-The rotational symmetry of shapes discussed in the Hessian invertibility proof in Section~\ref{supp_sec:invertibility} is a continuous symmetry.
-Since the morphogenesis simulation operates on a discrete point cloud, it is not immediately clear to what extent the Hessian is sensitive to the symmetry represented by discrete points.
-To examine this, we study how the magnitudes of the Hessian's eigenvalues scale with the number of azimuthal partitions \( N_\phi \) around the symmetry axis of an ellipsoid (Fig.~\hyperref[supp:rotational_symmetry]{S1a}).
-We evaluate the spectral overlap \(\mathcal{M}\) (equation~\eqref{eq6} of the main text) using \(\ \mathbf{C}^\text{evol} {=}\mathbf{C}^\text{target}\), obtained from an \(x\)-axis aligned ellipsoid, and compute its gradient with respect to a unit quaternion that rotates the ellipsoid by \(+1^\circ\) about the \(x\)-axis.
+Since the morphogenesis simulation operates on a discrete point cloud, it is not immediately clear to what extent the Hessian is sensitive to symmetries that are only approximately represented by discrete points.
+To examine this, we study how the magnitudes of the Hessian's eigenvalues scale with the number of azimuthal partitions \( N_\phi \) around the symmetry axis of an ellipsoid (Figure~\hyperref[supp:rotational_symmetry]{S2a}).
+We evaluate the spectral overlap \(\mathcal{M}\) using \(\ \mathbf{C}^\text{evol} {=}\mathbf{C}^\text{target}\), obtained from an \(x\)-axis aligned ellipsoid, and compute its gradient with respect to a unit quaternion that rotates the ellipsoid by \(+1^\circ\) about the \(x\)-axis.
 This quaternion \(\mathbf{q}_x\) is constructed by converting the axis-angle coordinate \( (\mathbf{n}, \,\theta)\) with \( \mathbf{n}\) coincides with the \(x\)-axis.
 The resulting Hessian in \( \mathbb{R}^4 {\times} \mathbb{R}^4 \) is converted into the tangent space Hessian in \( T_{\mathbf{q}_x}S^3 {\times} T_{\mathbf{q}_x}S^3 \) using an orthonormal frame \( \mathbf{U} {\in} \mathbb{R}^{4\times3} \).
 We obtain this frame via QR decomposition of the matrix whose first column is \(\mathbf{q}_x\) and the remaining columns are chosen from basis vectors in \( \mathbb{R}^4 \).
 Any potential sign flips in the resulting frame do not affect our analysis, as we compare only the absolute magnitudes of the eigenvalues.
 We find that the rotational symmetry is already evident in the discrete point cloud at resolutions as low as \( N_\phi {=}32 \), as indicated by several orders of magnitude of separation in one of the tangent-space eigenvalues.
 As \( N_\phi \) increases and the ellipsoidal point cloud forms smooth rings, one rotational eigenvalue becomes negligibly small, reflecting the discrete \( N_\phi \)-fold cyclic symmetry of the point cloud approaching the true continuous rotational symmetry.